On functional logistic regression: some conceptual issues: The RKHS-based functional logistic model: validity conditions in the Gaussian case

+Similarly to the finite-dimensional case, our model holds when the conditional distributions of the process given the two possible values of $Y$ are Gaussian with the same covariance structure.
+Another interesting property of this new RKHS-based model is that for some particular choices of the slope function of type $\beta(\cdot)=\sum_i^pa_iK(t_i,\cdot)$, the model \eqref{eq:logistic} amounts to a finite-dimensional logistic regression model for which the explanatory variables are a finite number of projections of the trajectories of the process.
+Thus, the impact-point model studied by \cite{lindquist2009} appears as a particular case of the RKHS-based model and, more generally, model \eqref{eq:logistic} can be seen as a true extension of the finite-dimensional logistic regression model, which is obtained when a finite-dimensional covariance matrix plays the role of the kernel.
+As an important by-product, this provides a mathematical ground for variable selection in logistic regression.

-Part (b) of this theorem has been recently observed by \cite{petrovich2018}, see Theorem~1.
-Let us note, however, that is not that $P_1$ and $P_0$ must necessarily be orthogonal if $m_1-m_0 \notin \operK(L^2)$.
-Part (c) of the above theorem clarifies this point.
+Part (b) of this theorem has been recently observed by \cite{petrovich2019highly}, see Theorem~1, without reference to RKHS theory.
+Note that, in general, $m_1-m_0 \notin \operK(L^2)$ does not imply that $P_{m_1}$ and $P_{m-0}$ are orthogonal.
+Parts (a) and (c) of the theorem above clarifies this point.

 On the other hand, in order to better interpret the above theorem in RKHS terms, let us recall that the space $\calh(K)$ can be also defined as the image of the square root of the covariance operator defined in \eqref{Eq:operK} (e.g. Definition 7.2 of \cite{peszat2007}),